 CULTURAL TOURISM MARKET OVERVIEW

-The global cultural tourism market size is projected at USD 9.12 Billion in 2026 and is anticipated to reach USD 26.69 Billion by 2035, registering a CAGR of 14.4% during the forecast from 2026 to 2035.
+The global cultural tourism market is estimated to be valued at USD 9.12 Billion in 2026.
+The market is projected to reach USD 26.69 Billion by 2035, expanding at a CAGR of 14.4% from 2026 to 2035.

 I need the full data tables, segment breakdown, and competitive landscape for detailed regional analysis and revenue estimates.